News from the BUEC Buzz blog

 a.
 Not being able to find an industry average -- just the financials/ratios of top companies in the industry.

 Most sources don't give pre-calculated averages, just ratios and data for some of the top companies in an industry.
 Even if you do find industry averages, you should always question their applicability to your case -- does your company really fit with the industry being averaged?
 In my experience, very few (if any) such industry averages will fit the needs of the BUS 320 assignment.
+Instead, focus on finding comparable companies whose financials you could average to create your own industry benchmarks.

 b.
 Not being able to find any comparable companies.